CitrineInformatics/learn-citrination/README.md

 # learn-citrination

-Demos and tutorials for API access to Citrination.com
+Demos and tutorials for API access to Citrination.com  For support, see the [citrination user group](https://groups.google.com/forum/#!forum/citrination-users).

 ## Requirements